vamise/nft-marketplace-docs/README.md

   - [ ] History

 - [ ] 2 Overview (please add pictures)
-  - [ ] Why/what Metaplex?
+  - [ ] Why/what NFT Marketplace?
 Standards and tools to empower creation and usage of NFTs.
   - [ ] Features
   - [ ] Metadata
   - [ ] Stores